Meganium97/Sans-Remastered/README.md

 1. Follow steps 1 and 2 from Instructions - selfhosting
 2. Put your input channel in place of the numbers in the line `bot.channel = bot.get_channel(770100020736688128)`
 3. Put your output channel(s) in place of the numbers in the line `if message.channel.id in (794603732947042337, ):`.
 Remember to keep the comma at the end.
-4. You can now copy and paste the userphone.py and token.json into another, separate foler.
-5. Put your output channel (just one)(from step 3) in place of the numbers in the line `bot.channel = bot.get_channel(770100020736688128)` in the new file.
+4. Put your output channel (just one)(from step 3) in place of the numbers in the line `bot.channel = bot.get_channel(770100020736688128)` in the file userphone-1.py.
-6. Put your input channel (from step 2) in place of the numbers in the line `if message.channel.id in (794603732947042337, ):` in the new file.
+5. Put your input channel (from step 2) in place of the numbers in the line `if message.channel.id in (794603732947042337, ):` in userphone-1.py.
 Once again, remember to keep the comma at the end.
-7. Run both userphone.py files.
+6. Run both userphone.py files.
 You are now done!